yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 optimize([0 <= x <= 10],-f);
 ````

-The use of [blackbox](/command/blackbox) means we moved into the territory of completely unstructured nonlinear progrmming.
+The use of [blackbox](/command/blackbox) means we moved into the territory of completely unstructured nonlinear programming.
 Not recommended unless the model calls for this due to other complicated parts.